NykG1/connectFour/README.md

   3. to play with one real player and 1 AI player, type "make runAI"

 Notes:
+As mentioned, this was a class project.
+The skeletons of these files were handed out by my professor, Dr. Schwesinger, and then updated and edited by myself.

 The AI for this game could be improved quite a bit.
 This project was made to include a very simple bot player as it was not the main focus.